josh-hrr/api_testing/README.md

 - **Tests:**
   - Verifies that the response properties and values match the API documentation.
   - Checks the data type of each response property.
+  - Validates that the response status code is 200 (OK).

 ### Get User Registered
 - **Method:** GET